HonkaDonka/ArduinoToEV3Motors/README.md

 ## About

 The LEGO Mindstorms EV3 is a robotics kit that connects LEGOs to robotics.
 However, the functionality of the EV3's Brick is limited compared to the Arduino microcontrollers.
 However, when I switched to Arduino, I didn't have the resources to 3D print casing parts, but I had plenty of LEGO bricks lying around.
-This project was created to guide others in connecting their Arduinos to their EV3 motors, which would not only allow for greater functionality but also greater accessibility to those already having a LEGO Mindstorms kit.
+This project was created to guide others in connecting their Arduinos to their EV3 motors, which would not only allow for greater functionality but also greater accessibility to those already possessing a LEGO Mindstorms kit.

 ## How